ctspam/Netflix-Recommendations/README.txt

-# README for hackathon 2.0 #
+# README for Netflix Recommendations#

-This is the README file for the hackathon 2.0 app.
+This is the README file for the Netflix Recommendations app.
 It's a great place to write down some notes about how your app works.
 For starters, here is some information about the other files in this folder.